 Photo Courtesy of The Cliff House | Facebook

-The Cliff House at Pikes Peak was built in 1873 and has been in operation longer than Colorado itself has been a state.
+James S. Morley built The Cliff House in 1873, which makes it older than the State of Colorado.
 Located in Manitou Springs, a small mountain town to the west of Colorado Springs, the historic hotel has strong roots in America’s mining past.
-The now well known resort was once an inn for miners in the area and even took a nearly two decade hiatus due to a fire that severely damaged the property.
+The resort was once an inn for miners passing through the area.

 9. The Airplane Restaurant